 Every part of the poppy plant, from the silvery foliage to the unique furry flower buds, offers a bounty of interest.
 They are the perfect companion for other cool-season plantings such as parsley, kale, pansies and violas.
 In its natural state, Papaver nudicaule is usually found in shades of white and yellow.
 The recessive colors of orange, pink and red are brought out through selection, and all colors are generally offered as a mix in the garden center.

-You can also plant Iceland poppies in the spring, but you’ll get a much better show from them if you plant them October through November.
+You can also plant Iceland poppies in the spring, but you’ll get a much better show from them in Texas if you plant them October through November.